pitchy3/bookgrab/README.md

-# bookgrab
+# BookGrab

-A lightweight self-hosted book and audiobook search-to-download helper for qBittorrent.
+BookGrab is a lightweight self-hosted helper for searching configured book/audiobook sources and sending selected results to qBittorrent.

+It is not a library manager, metadata manager, or Readarr replacement.
+It is a simple human-reviewed search-and-send tool.